mikeinspace/stamps/Key-Burn.md

-# Bitcoin Stamps Key Burn Methodology #
+# Bitcoin Stamps 'Key Burn' Methodology #

 Key Burn is a new technique introduced to address concerns with the spendable outputs that encode the art of a #Bitcoin Stamp.